kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

     sudo jexec ID csh

-Replacing ID with the ID of the jail that you want to use.
+replacing ID with the ID of the jail that you want to use.

 You should now have a root shell inside the jail, so now you can get to it.
 Run `pkg install openvpn`.
-This command will start out by checking if your version of pkg_ng is up to date.
+This command will start out by checking if your version of pkgng is up to date.
 If it is not, then it ask you if it is OK for it to update itself:

     Installed packages to be UPGRADED: